beaverbuilder/documentation/docs/beaver-builder/layouts/modules/icon-and-icon-group.md

 id: icon-and-icon-group
 title: Icon and Icon Group
 sidebar_label: Icon and Icon Group
-description: The Icon and Icon Group modules displaya single icon plus optional text or a group of iconsl
+description: The Icon and Icon Group modules displaya single icon plus optional text or a group of icons
 ---

 The Icon module displays a single icon plus optional text.
 The and Icon Group module displays a group of icons with no text.